- slide 1 of 7

 - Sturdy bookshelves (no taller than 36 inches high)

 - Age appropriate activities such as puzzles, large wooden blocks, large scale clock, play-dough and tools, lacing cards (just to name a few)

 - Various toys such as an electronic cash register, plastic food, small table and chairs (not included with your class table and chairs), cars and trucks, collection of plastic animals, cloth puppets (just to name a few)

 Set Up Learning Centers

-Learning centers are very important to the classroom set up.
+Learning centers are very important to the classroom set-up.
 Think of them as little rooms inside of the classroom.
 Having a specific area for a child to go to for a specific activity keeps them focused and helps you with organization and clean-up.
-When a child is in a learning center, they should be exploring, imagining and engaging in play with other students.
+When a child is in a learning center, he should be exploring, imagining and engaging in play with other students.